 - 1/10 oz gold

 These various fractional gold Krugerrands (i.e. less than one troy oz) first hit the market in 1980.
 They allow more gold bullion investors and collectors to buy Krugerrands that best suit their budget, as small as one-tenth ounce.

 Example of a 2017 Platinum Krugerrand.

 In more recent years, the traditional “bullion” gold Krugerrand coins have been joined by a host of limited-edition-proof Krugerrands minted expressly for collectors.
 Proof Krugerrands sell for higher premiums than do business-strike (or bullion-quality) specimens.
-Still, they also have much lower mintages than typical uncirculated Krugerrands.
-They also boast exceptional strike quality and aesthetic beauty.
+Still, they also have much lower mintages than typical Brilliant Uncirculated Krugerrands.
+Proof coins also boast exceptional strike quality and aesthetic beauty.

 Another exciting option among the Krugerrand bullion coins is the 1967–2017 50th anniversary commemorative issuance.
 These special 2017 Krugerrands were struck in “Premium Uncirculated” finish and were also offered in platinum and silver formats.
 Platinum Krugerrands and Silver Krugerrands are an excellent addition to the series.
 Each are offered in one-ounce sizes.

 The 2017 commemoratives Krugerrands were made in the Premium Uncirculated and proof formats.
 They are distinctive from regular issues by way of a “50” privy mark to the right of the springbok motif on the reverse of the gold coins and directly above that design on the silver and platinum pieces.

 Check below for South African Gold Krugerrands sold online at Gainesville Coins.com:

 You can also sell Gold Krugerrands by following the simple instructions on our Sell To Us page.